Today, I’d like to share a new, quick pattern for this men’s ribbed scarf made with Tunisian crochet.

 How to Join a New Yarn Color

-See PDF pattern for a step-by-step tutorial.
+See the PDF pattern for a step-by-step tutorial.

 Tunisian Foundation Row (TFR)